mihir-m-gandhi/Fundamentals-of-Computer-Programming-with-C/Combination_Iterative/README.md

 -----------------------------------------
 ### Problem Definition:
-Write an iterative program to calculate <storng> combination </strong> given r objects to be selected from n objects.
+Write an iterative program to calculate <strong> combination </strong> given r objects to be selected from n objects.
 Mathematically, this is defined as:
 <p align="center">
     <img height=100px src="./ncr.png">
 </p>